-Rome is famous for the standard tourists sites.
-The Trevi Fountain, the Forum, Piazza Navona, the Colosseum, the Pantheon—and many other historic places lay alongside modern streets and buildings.
+Rome is famous for its standard tourist sites: The Trevi Fountain, the Forum, Piazza Navona, the Colosseum, the Pantheon — and many other historic places lay alongside modern streets and buildings.

-But I’d like to show you 6 Christian sites, those sites relevant to believers, including one place that isn’t even on the map.
+But I’d like to show you 6 Christian places to visit, those sites relevant to believers, including one site that isn’t even on the map:

 The Apostle Paul wrote to the Romans of his plans to see them:

 Paul went to Rome before there were Christian sites to see.
 He went as a prisoner in chains.
 Acts 27-28 tells us the story.
-Arrested in Jerusalem, imprisoned at Caesarea for two years, Paul appealed to Caesar and suffered a shipwreck on his way to Rome as a prisoner.
+Arrested in Jerusalem and imprisoned at Caesarea for two years, Paul appealed to Caesar and suffered a shipwreck on his way to Rome as a prisoner.

 After two years, Paul was released from his imprisonment, after which he traveled and wrote two more epistles before his final Roman imprisonment in the Mamertine Prison.
 Here Paul wrote these words to his protege, Timothy:

 I am already being poured out as a drink offering, and the time of my departure has come.
 I have fought the good fight, I have finished the course, I have kept the faith (2 Timothy 4:6–7).